 - Further information

-The Journal of Health Services Research and Policy publishes scientific research on health services from a wide variety of disciplines and rigorous health care policy analysis.
+The Journal of Health Services Research and Policy (JHSRP) publishes scientific research on health services from a wide variety of disciplines and rigorous health care policy analysis.
 The Journal also engages in, and responds to, current scientific, methodological and policy debates in health care.
 The Journal aims both to reflect current concerns and to contribute to setting the agenda.

 Only manuscripts submitted online in accordance with the guidelines below will be considered for publication.
 The editorial office will not provide individual advice or feedback on draft papers or abstracts before submission.